aatifsohel/100-days-of-code/round-2-log.md

 ### R2D34 - Apr 23, 2023
 Today, I learned about javascript oop topic: encapsulation.
 Protecting methods and properties using underscore.
 Private class fields & methods.
 Solved a coding challenge.
 In design, I created a simple sign up form & a modal.
 It was the challenge from dailyui website.
 I coded for 1 hour and 15 minutes and worked in figma around 1 hour.

+### R2D35 - Apr 26, 2023
+Today, I revised my javascript learning (basics).
+Solving mini challenges.
+Started a frontendmentor challenge which is testimonial grid section (using html & css - grid).
+In design, I made simple landing page for a fictional academy.
+I don't know how & I made that layout (haha).
+I did skip some sections from that layout but I added menu items.
+Today, I coded for 2 hours & designed for 2 hours.